 Does this sound familiar?

-- You’ve heard about the benefits of journalling for both your mindset and language practice.
+• You’ve heard about the benefits of journalling for both your mindset and language practice.

-- You’ve bought a beautiful new notebook, and maybe even treated yourself to a pen with your favourite ink, but they’re still sitting unused on your bookshelf or bedside table.
+• You’ve bought a beautiful new notebook, and maybe even treated yourself to a pen with your favourite ink, but they’re still sitting unused on your bookshelf or bedside table.

-- You’ve tried journalling, but that nagging voice in your head tells you you’re not doing it right, or that it’s pointless because you can’t see that it’s making any difference.
+• You’ve tried journalling, but that nagging voice in your head tells you you’re not doing it right, or that it’s pointless because you can’t see that it’s making any difference.

-I’ve heard so many stories like these, which is why I’ve decided it’s time to do something about it!
+I’m still hearing so many stories like these, which is why I’ve tweaked Meaningful Journalling: The Workshop to bring you something even more meaningful!

 How does it work?

-THIS WORKSHOP WILL NOT BE RECORDED!
+THE LIVE SESSIONS WILL NOT BE RECORDED!

 How many times have you signed up (and paid!) for a workshop, only to leave the recording gathering dust in your email inbox, waiting for that mythical “perfect time to watch”?